If a woman in your life has recently given birth, then there’s a 1 in 5 chance they are struggling with postpartum depression.

 4. Don’t tell her things could be worse

-It’s natural to want to tell her stories about someone else who had it worse in the hopes of making her feel better but it will have the opposite effect.
+It’s natural to want to tell her stories about someone else who had it worse in the hopes of making her feel better, but it can have the opposite effect.
+Your horror stories won’t help a mother with postpartum depression, only cause added stress.
 Instead of being thankful that she isn’t having suicidal thoughts, she might see her pain as insignificant and feel guilty for having such a difficult time when others are going through “things that are worse.”

 5. Don’t try to explain why